-You may also want to remove the Trac cgi-bin, htdocs, templates and wiki-default directories that are commonly found in a directory called share/trac.
-(The exact location depends on your platform.)

-This cleanup is not mandatory, but makes it easier to troubleshoot issues later on, as you won't waste your time looking at code or templates from a previous release that are not being used anymore...
-As usual, make a backup before actually deleting things.
+You may also want to remove the directory in which your static resources are deployed.
+The exact location depends on your platform.
+This cleanup is not mandatory, but makes it easier to troubleshoot issues later on, as your installation is uncluttered by code or templates from a previous release that is not used anymore.
+As usual, make a backup before actually removing things.